Section A: Foundation and Basic Commitments

 Print Version (in PDF)

-Upon receiving a sexual harassment complaint, the Administrator or designee shall:
+Upon receiving a Title VII sexual harassment complaint, the Administrator or designee shall:

 Within five (5) working days of receipt of the allegations, conduct an “intake interview” with the Complainant.
 Complete, sign, and submit Form AC-E to the EEO Compliance Officer.
 Where deemed appropriate by the EEO Compliance Officer, make a reasonable attempt to resolve the complaint through informal mediation.

 If the complaint is not resolved through Step One, within fourteen (14) working days of receipt of the allegations: